Affectionately: Racing career

 Campaigned under the name of Jacobs' wife Ethel, Affectionately won nine of her first ten starts as a two-year-old.
 In the Matron Stakes she was finally beaten by Smart Deb.

 At ages three and four Affectionately was very good, winning two Interborough Handicaps, the Vosburgh, and the Correction Handicap.
 When she turned five, however, she gained the successes that put her on the list of the 100 best racehorses of the twentieth century.
 Under high weights, she took the Top Flight Handicap, the Vagrancy Handicap and a number of other important stakes races.
 She retired sound with eighteen stakes wins, one of only two females to break the half-million-dollar earnings mark.

 Retirement

 Her first foal was 1970 co-American Horse of the Year Personality, who shared the honor with Fort Marcy.
 Affectionately produced three other foals, of which one started and won.

 She died in 1979.
 Ten years later, she was voted into the Hall of Fame, an honor her dam, Searching, was accorded the year before.

 Assessment and honors

 At the end of 1962, Affectionately was voted American Champion Two-Year-Old Filly by Turf & Sport Digest.
 The rival Thoroughbred Racing Association and Daily Racing Form awards were won by Smart Deb.

 Jacobs, who was a Hall of Fame conditioner, called her "the best horse I've ever trained".
-Jacobs had trained Stymie and Hail to Reason.
+He had trained Stymie and Hail To Reason, the sire of Personality.